Updated · Mike Certo, NMLS #260555

 - Essex/NHF: Down payment + closing cost assistance, FHA pairing

-Phoenix-area teachers, first responders (police, fire, EMT), and healthcare workers can layer a 1% bonus on top of the standard Home In Five 4% grant — total 5%.
-This is built into the Home In Five program (not a separate program).
+Phoenix-area K-12 teachers, first responders (police, fire, EMT), U.S. military, and Veterans can add a 1% bonus on top of the standard Home in Five assistance.
+A separate 0.5% BOOST applies in low-income census tracts, for up to 6.5% total.
+These are built into the Home in Five program, not a separate program.
 Eligibility:

 - Police officers, firefighters, EMTs in qualifying departments